developer-zebra/developer-zebra-site/src/devicetracker/4-1/guide/mgmt/index.md

 ## Device/Site Search

-2 types of searches can be performed:
+Two types of searches can be performed:

 1. Search by site
 2. Search by device